cre8/ephemeral-proof-of-issuance/README.md

 # Dynamic Token Status List

-When using status management solution like a normal status list, the entries are static and allow a tracking of the status of the presented credentials by the relying party.
-Short lived credentials and status assertion are have be issued a lot of time without the usage to not be able to be monitored by the status manager.
-Also these both options do not work offline when not cached before.

-The dynamic status list approach is privacy friendly approach where the index in the status list is dynamic to reduce traceability by the relying party.
+Traditional status management solutions, such as status lists or revocation lists, rely on static entries that allow relying parties to track the status of presented credentials.
+However, these approaches have several drawbacks:

+- **Privacy concerns**: Static entries enable tracking over time.
+- **Inefficiency with short-lived credentials**: Frequent reissuance is required.
+- **Offline verification issues**: These methods do not work offline unless previously cached.

+The **dynamic status list** provides a privacy-friendly alternative by using dynamic identifiers, reducing traceability by relying parties over time.

+## Features

+- **Privacy with time-based tokens**: Limits the verification window to reduce tracking.
+- **Flexible cryptographic design**: Does not depend on a specific algorithm to function.
+- **Supports multiple formats**: Can be used with both **JSON Web Tokens (JWTs)** and **CBOR Web Tokens (CWTs)**.
+- **Zero-Knowledge Proof-like properties**: The holder can generate a proof without revealing the secret, enhancing privacy.

-## Privacy with time based tokens
+## Privacy with Time-Based Tokens

-The dynamic status list is in general a list of time based hashed.
-The hash is calculated with a time based token and the credential id as input.
-The secret to calculate the time based token is only known by the status manager and the holder.
-The relying party can only verify the status of the credential by the time based token once presented by the holder.
-Only during this time frame the relying party can verify the status of the credential.
+The dynamic status list is essentially a list of **time-based hashes**.
+These hashes are calculated using a **time-based token** and the **credential ID** as inputs.
+The secret to generating the time-based token is shared **only** between the **status manager** and the **holder**.

+### Verification Process

+- The relying party can verify a credential's status **only when the holder presents the time-based token**.
+- The verification window is limited to a specific timeframe, preventing long-term tracking.
+- This approach enhances **privacy and security** by ensuring dynamic, time-sensitive status verification.
+- The holder can generate a proof that their credential is valid without exposing the secret used to generate the proof, making it conceptually similar to a **zero-knowledge proof**.

-## Container
+## Status List Containers

-The dynamic list can be managed in multiple ways.
-In all ways a JsonWebToken is used to hold the information.
-The type of the container has no impact on the privacy aspect, but the required resources and the way of verification.
+The dynamic status list can be managed using different container formats, all of which utilize **JWTs or CWTs** to store information.
+The choice of container does not affect privacy but impacts **resource efficiency and verification methods**.

-### CL
+### CL (Compact List)

-The values are added as a list that is used for matching.
-While this approach is quite simple, it will consume a lot of resources when number of entries grows.
-The approach is similar to a CRL, but instead of publishing the revoked ones, a proof of issuance is published that has to be sent from the wallet to the relying party.
+- Values are stored as a **list** for direct matching.
+- Simple implementation but **resource-intensive** as the list grows.
+- Similar to a Certificate Revocation List (CRL), but instead of publishing revoked credentials, a **proof of issuance** is published.
+- The wallet must send this proof to the relying party for verification.

-### Cascading Bloom filter (Deprecated)
+### Cascading Bloom Filter (**Deprecated**)

-The values are added to a bloom filter.
-This approach is more efficient in terms of used resources, but comes with the risk of false positives.
-After some tests it turned out that it's quite easy to generate a proof that marks a revoked credential is valud (easy = less than 10 seconds).
-Because of this the old containers are removed from this repo.
+- Values are stored in a **Bloom filter** to improve resource efficiency.
+- However, this method introduces **false positives**, which can compromise security.
+- Testing showed that **revoked credentials could be falsely marked as valid within seconds**.
+- Due to these security concerns, **this method has been removed** from the repository.

+---
+This project aims to enhance privacy while maintaining efficiency in status verification.
+For further details or contributions, please refer to the repository documentation.